HaoranYu1234/ECG-Model/README.md

 # ECG-Model-Result
-Here are the final result and waiting for improvements
+Here are the final result and waiting for improvements.
+This was my high school stuff